Adam4lexander/Spoke/Docs/Core/04_Effect.md

 # Effect

-In Spoke, the `Effect` is the most important primitive for expressing logic.
-Put simply it's a block of code, subscribed to a set of triggers.
-If one or more of the these triggers fire, the Effect is scheduled for remount.
+Effects are block of code, arranged into a tree, that rerun automatically when their dependencies change.
+These dependencies can be a mix of triggers and signals.

+When an effect runs, it makes changes to game state, declares cleanup functions, binds resources and attaches sub-effects and memos.

+When an effect is rerun due to a dependency, it first cleans up everything from the last time.
+Resources are disposed, cleanup functions are invoked, and sub-effects are cleaned up as well.
+Think of it like Undo/Redo.

-Effects are a derivative of `Epoch` described in [00_MentalModel](./00_MentalModel.md).
+There are three kinds of Effect in Spoke:

-Effects are functional blocks that combine _setup_ and _cleanup_ logic into one cohesive package.
-When the Effect is mounted, its code block is executed, which may register one or more cleanup functions.
-When the Effect is unmounted, these cleanup functions are executed in reverse order.

-Effect blocks can create its own sub-effects or sub-epochs to form a lifecycle tree.
-The lifetimes of these children are bound to the parent effect.
-If the parent effect is to be unmounted, these children will be unmounted first.
+- `Effect`: Standard effect behaviour
+- `Phase`: Explicit `ISignal<bool>` parameter, when the effect can run
+- `Reaction`: Skips the first run

-There are three kinds of **Effect** in Spoke: `Effect`, `Reaction` and `Phase`.
-They are all syntactic sugar over the same underlying concept.
-Spoke could work with just `Effect`, but the others exist for convenience and improved clarity in your code.
+`Phase` and `Reaction` are minor syntactic sugar over `Effect`.
+Spoke could work with just `Effect` and not the others, but they were included for convenience and improved clarity in your code.

 ---

 ## Creating an Effect

-If you're using `SpokeBehaviour`, the `Init()` method is already mounted to an Effect.
-Creating additional sub-effects is easy:

 ```csharp
 public class MyBehaviour : SpokeBehaviour {